-Students, faculty, staff and alumni have access to The Everett Morgan Strength Training Center, located on the lower level of the Student Activities Center.
-The state-of-the-art facility includes numerous types of equipment, including eliptical machines, treadmills, stationary bikes and free weights.
+Students, faculty and staff have access to The Everett Morgan Strength Training Center, located on the lower level of the Student Activities Center.
+The state-of-the-art facility includes numerous types of equipment, including elliptical machines, treadmills, stationary bikes and free weights.
 The fitness center is open seven days a week.
 Special hours are posted during school breaks.

 Special Hours During School Breaks

 A complete schedule calendar is posted outside the Morgan Center.

 Please remember that a valid KWU ID is necessary to use the facility, and guests must sign a waiver.

 - Faculty, staff and students must show an ID for admission.